• Location: On a hill in Platis Gialos, just a few meters from the beach.

 Taxis are also available from the port or airport, though there are only about 30 taxis serving the whole island, so there is often a long wait; schedule a ride through a private car service in advance to avoid this (I use and recommend Welcome Pickups).
 Taxis on Mykonos are not metered, so be sure to agree on a price with the driver before setting out.
 A taxi from the airport or ferry port to Myconian Ambassador should be about €20 to €25.
 Booking through a private car service will cost only a bit more – about $38 (€31), but it’s worth it to avoid the wait and for the convenience of paying ahead.

 For those who prefer to drive themselves, we recommend renting a car either at the airport on arrival or in Mykonos Town.
 We strongly recommend reserving a vehicle in advance, especially if you require automatic transmission.
 Myconian Ambassador offers free parking for guests.

-• Handy To: Platis Gialos Beach (3-minute walk), Psarou Beach (15-minute walk – the map shows a roundabout route, but there is a much shorter walking path to the beach along the coast behind nearby Nissaki Boutique Hotel), Nammos Village shopping (17-minute walk – again, take the beachside walking path).
+- Handy to: Platis Gialos Beach, Psarou Beach (use the short walking path to the beach along the coast behind nearby Nissaki Boutique Hotel), Nammos Village shopping (take the beachside walking path).